Health care has discovered the power of turning patients into partners by embracing patient-centered care.

 Patient-centered care is personalized care.
 It allows health professionals to build targeted patient care strategies.
 However, trust between the patient and the provider is crucial.
 Achieving trust requires not only strong leadership skills but also advanced knowledge of nursing practices.

-An online Master of Science in Nursing (MSN) to Doctor of Nursing Practice can cultivate the expertise nurse leaders need to shape health care delivery using the most current approaches, including patient-centered care.
+An MSN to DNP online program can cultivate the expertise nurse leaders need to shape health care delivery using the most current approaches, including patient-centered care.

 What Is Patient-Centered Care?